KevinRohn/flutter_profacto_sdk/README.md

 **Please note:**
 The name convention of the profacto database fields are mixed in german and english.
-So the naming of some variables have been adopted from the database structure... .
+So the naming of some variables has been adopted from the database structure... .

 ## Alpha version